 I am also a realist and try to keep that in mind when fitting out my kitchen with small appliances, hence the no-fuss Mr. Coffee there in the corner.
 Everyone knows how to use a Mr. Coffee.
 No coffee emergencies here!
 My last pro tip that never disappoints?
 I provide two sets of knives—serrated knives and non-serrated knives.

 The Dining Room

 When I originally purchased my vacation rental, it had a super-ugly table that only sat 4….and my place sleeps 6.
-The horror!
+Not great for a !
 But as a practical gal, I saved my pennies so I could purchase a new table.
 That took me about four years to do.
 (In the meantime, guests were able to use the kitchen barstools and the table out on the lanai.)
 The new table and chairs pictured above are end the result of my penny-pinching.
 Love it!

 The Master Bedroom

 Like the living area furniture, the bedroom suit was inherited from the previous owner.
 It’s not exactly my style and not something that I would have picked on my own, but the warm hue does work nicely with the simplicity of the blues and whites of the textiles.

 I won’t feature every bedroom here in “Shop My Place”—for consistency, I use most of the same items in each of the bedrooms.
 It makes it easier for my cleaners when all the throw blankets are the same.
 Plus, there’s something appealing about all the rooms being tied together with a consistent theme.

 I once had an Airbnb Superhost guest who texted me to ask where I kept my pool towels.
 When I told her, “They’re the yellow striped towels on the teak chair in the master bath” (pictured above), she was shocked!
 She’d seen them, of course, but couldn’t believe I’d leave such nice towels for guests to take to the private pool.